Strategic Enrollment Planning: A Q&A for Enrollment Managers

 - Our RNL experts and our campus experts will guide you through the process

-- You’ll receive resources that provide a template for working the process on your own campus.
+- You’ll receive resources that provide a template for working the process on your own campus, and an early release of the third edition of RNL’s comprehensive book: Strategic Enrollment Planning: A Dynamic Collaboration.

 - The forum is a great opportunity for teams to attend, because you can use it as a launch pad for developing your own SEP process.

 Past participants tell us that after the forum they are energized, organized, and prepared to make positive enrollment change happen on their campuses.
-Take a look at the agenda and join us for our virtual forum!
+Take a look at the agenda and join us in Las Vegas on April 19-20!